zeon-studio/open-hr/readme.md

 - Duplicate .env.example to .env
 - Fullfil every env field
-- for gmail authentication, create Google Cloud Client ID for Web application.
+- Create a Google Cloud Client ID for the Web application for Gmail authentication.

 1. Quick start with Yarn